-On 16^{th} March 2016, the Scheme Administrator estimated that a further levy of 10% of the maximum liability (£30,400) would be applicable to the Council.
-This is shown in non-distributed costs in the Comprehensive Income and Expenditure Statement for the year ended 31^{st} March 2016.
+On 16th March 2016, the Scheme Administrator estimated that a further levy of 10% of the maximum liability (£30,400) would be applicable to the Council.
+This was shown in non-distributed costs in the Comprehensive Income and Expenditure Statement for the year ended 31st March 2016.
 No indications have been given as to whether future levies will be necessary.
 The Council's maximum remaining liability is £228,000.